ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 The validation process helps to report invalid configurations in terms of signaling and blockage.
 The validation cases we want to support are:

-- the signaling system may want to validate, knowing if the block starts / ends on a buffer:
+- The signaling system may want to validate, knowing if the block starts / ends on a buffer:
-    - the length of the block
+    - the length of the block;
-    - the spacing between the block signals, first signal excluded
+    - the spacing between the block signals, first signal excluded.
-- each signal in the block may have specific information if it is a transition signal.
+- Each signal in the block may have specific information if it is a transition signal.
 Therefore, all signal drivers participate in the validation.

 In practice, there are two separate mechanisms to address these two needs:

-- the **signaling system module** is responsible for validating the signaling **within the block**
+- the **signaling system module** is responsible for validating the signaling **within the block**;
-- the **signal drivers**, takes care of validating the transitions between blocks
+- the **signal drivers**, takes care of validating the transitions between blocks.

 ```rust
 extern fn report_warning(/* TODO */);